kanisterio/kanister/examples/etcd/etcd-in-cluster/README.md

 ## Create Blueprint

 If you are running ETCD on production, there would be some authentication mechanism that your cluster is using.
-Since we are taking an example of the cluster that is setup through Kind ([kubeadm](https://github.com/kubernetes/kubeadm)), I am assuming TLS based authentication is being used.
+Since we are taking an example of the cluster that is setup through [kubeadm](https://github.com/kubernetes/kubeadm), I am assuming TLS based authentication is being used.

 To specify the location of the CA, certificate and key we will have to create a secret in the same namespace where your ETCD pod is running.
 This secret is going to have the name of the format `etcd-<etcd-pod-namespace>` with these fields

-- **cacert** : CA (certificate authority) cert, would usually be `/etc/kubernetes/pki/etcd/ca.crt` on Kind clusters
+- **cacert** : CA (certificate authority) cert, would usually be `/etc/kubernetes/pki/etcd/ca.crt` on Kubeadm clusters

-- **cert** : Certificate that is used to secure the ETCD cluster, would usually be `/etc/kubernetes/pki/etcd/server.crt` on Kind clusters
+- **cert** : Certificate that is used to secure the ETCD cluster, would usually be `/etc/kubernetes/pki/etcd/server.crt` on Kubeadm clusters

 - **endpoints** : ETCD server client listen URL, https://[127.0.0.1]:2379

-- **key** : TLS key file, would be `/etc/kubernetes/pki/etcd/server.key` in case of Kind cluster
+- **key** : TLS key file, would be `/etc/kubernetes/pki/etcd/server.key` in case of Kubeadm cluster

 ```